redhat-developer/odo/docs/proposals/odo-deploy.md

 ## Future evolution

-Devfile 2.1.0 should broaden the scope for the outer-loop support in devfiles.
+- Devfile 2.1.0 should broaden the scope for the outer-loop support in devfiles.
 For example:
     - Support multiple build strategies - buildah, s2i, build v3 etc.
     - Support multiple deployment strategies - k8s manifest, native service, pod spec etc.
     - Any referenced assets should be immutable to ensure reproducible builds/deployments.

-When adding support for devfile 2.1.0, odo will implement several build/deployment strategies, and if the strategy is not supported by odo then display a meaningful error message to the user.
+- If a devfile does not provide deployment manifest, odo can perhaps create a manifest in the way it does for inner-loop.
+This will mean devfile creators do not need to provide a deployment manifest if they do not care so much about the deployment aspect.